IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/debugging-stored-procedures-advanced.md

 ![Null output]({{site.baseurl}}/assets/images/debug-nsp-blank-output.gif)

 Our first step in debugging these nested stored procedures is to deploy them with ENABLE DEBUGGING turned on.
 We also need to specify the WLM environment name for debugging.
-These steps are documented in [Deploying, debugging, and running native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-debugging-running-native-sql-stored-procedures.html).

 After the stored procedures are deployed correctly, we start to debug them by clicking **Debug Stored Procedure**.
 When the execution cursor is displayed on the first line of the RETURNBESTDEPTINFO caller stored procedure, we set a breakpoint on the line of code that calls the RETURNDEPTSALARY callee stored procedure.
 Then we either click **Continue** or we press F5 to continue the execution.
 When the execution cursor reaches that breakpoint (line 22 in the following figure), execution pauses.